fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-This solution works, but is not ideal since it will result in the so-called N+1 query problem.
-In a nutshell, in case we're resolving a list of authors, our server will send one query to retrieve agent data per each author on the list, which has significant performance implications.
-We will solve this problem with a better implementation of this resolver, one using the dataloader pattern, in the next part of this tutorial, but we'll keep the imperfect implementation for now.
+This solution works, but is not ideal since it will result in the N+1 query problem when resolving a query that asks for many authors along with their agents.
+We will improve on the above implementation in an upcoming part of this series about dataloaders.

 ### authorResolver.Books implementation

-We will need to do a bit more work to retrieve the list of an author's books.
-In our database the relationship between authors and books is a many-to-many relationship facilitated by means of the `book_authors` join table.
-In order to retrieve all books for a given author we need to write a new query.
-Let's add the following to `queries.sql`:
+We will need to do a bit more work to retrieve a list of books for an author.
+From the perspective of our database the relationship between authors and books is a many-to-many relationship facilitated by means of the `book_authors` join table.
+In order to fetch books for a given author we need to add a new query to the `queries.sql` file:

 ```sql
 -- name: ListBooksByAuthorID :many